 Dean and I are finally giving our one bathroom a full makeover.
 We’ve already discussed our plans and shared a style board.
 In this post we’re talking about our plans for making over our tub and shower.
-You can find all our bathroom makeover posts by clicking here.
 This post is brought to you by Bath Fitter.

 So the other day when I posted about our bathroom makeover plans, I shared our embarrassing bathroom floor pics with you.
 Today I’m sharing our rather ugly, never-before-shown-on-the-blog 1970s green bathtub.

 Are you ready for it?
 (I’m not sure I’m ready, but here goes anyway…)

 Now it’s important to note that this is our one and only bathroom.
 Eventually we plan to add at least a powder room, but right now this is it.
 Five of us use this space daily.
 And now that the kids are either teens or almost teens the shower gets more use than ever before.
 (We go through a lot of water around here.)

 When talking about this bathroom reno Dean and I tossed around the idea of ripping it all out and replacing EVERYTHING.
 But the thought of all that mess just about sent me over the edge.

 So we needed to find something that would be cost effective, quickly installed, low-mess, durable (all those teen showers) and beautiful.
 (Hello, cozy and beautiful is our motto.)
 What fit all those things in the end was Bath Fitter.

 We scheduled a consult and a very nice gentleman from Bath Fitter named Gary came to discuss our options with us.
 We told Gary what and why we wanted to change our tub and surround and he went through all the options and the process Bath Fitter uses to ensure beautiful and long-lasting results.